alokyadavnp/BaghLearn/README.md

 ![alt text](images/module.PNG)

-There are 6 different scenes which in all constitutes the application.
+There are 6 different scenes at Assets/scene, which in all constitutes the application.

 ![alt text](images/scenes.PNG)